PZGM/Edir_Revo/level00/README.md

 # Level00 - Reverse Engineering a Password Check

-## Objective

-The goal of this challenge is to find the correct password required by the program to gain access and execute a shell.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: